opatiny/octanis-internship-workbook/docs/general/dailyReports.md

   - they are two modes available for bump: stop or move (backwards or forwards)
 - managed to get multiple distance boards working simultaneously
 - the motor is reacting as expected to the distance measurements

+## After the end of the internship

+### 2019.12.09

+There are still a few things that I would like to do before moving on to another project.
+Indeed, it would be too bad to abandon the VacRob so close to having it to work.

+Here are a few points:

+- reassemble the electronics that work inside of the robot
+- try to finally make it move, at least in a very rudimentary way
+- make a nice video of the project: the assembly of the electronics, how it boots, maybe some stuff about the construction, etc...
+Also show the final results and how it moves, maybe also make a small video on the distance modules and how the data is plotted in `uavcan_gui_tool`
+- write documentation for people who would like to continue working on the VacRob, put a lot of links to the documentation that is already written for each specific aspect of the project
+- re-write the main page of the project and show all the current results and the work that has been done
+- maybe clone the things related to VacRob in an independent github repo
+- put the stickers with unique numbers on the distance boards and document them in the right gitlab issue